Natfan/work/btec/28/2/writeup.md

 !(map)[map.png]

-The other improvement was that I should add some copywrite text to the bottom of the website to prevent theft of my data.
-The following was the code for this copywrite text:
+The other improvement was that I should add some copyright text to the bottom of the website to prevent theft of my data.
+The following was the code for this copyright text:

 ```html
       <div class="w3-container" id="contact" style="margin-top:75px">